xengeo/java-fundamentals/README.md

 OpenJDK 64-Bit Server VM Temurin-17.0.5+8 (build 17.0.5+8, mixed mode)
 ```

->  the most important thing is that you have a version which starts with `17`.
+>  The most important thing is that you have a version which starts with `17`.
 Other details might be different and that's fine.
 <br>
 <details>
   <summary>Why is version 17 better than version 18, 19, etc..?</summary>